Home > Children’s Health Village

 2. The Shoe4Africa Eat n Run Kitchens, (opened in 2017)

-3. The Shoe4Africa Lindi Room, (outdoor annexed building of play, opened 2017)
+3. The Shoe4Africa Lindi House, (outdoor annexed building of play, opened 2017, used by the Child Life Team)

 7. The Shoe4Africa Basketball Court, opened in 2018